raystack/dagger/docs/advance/post_processor.md

 ##### `output_mapping`

-Mapping of fields in output Protos goes here.
+Mapping of fields in output proto goes here.
 Based on which part of the response data to use, you can configure the path, and output message fields will be populated accordingly.
 You can use [JsonPath](https://github.com/json-path/JsonPath) to select fields from json response.

 * Example value: `{"customer_profile":{ "path":"$._source"}}`
 * Type: `required`